-Lady Gaga And New Boyfriend Christian Carino Pack On The PDA During Date Nighttt
+Lady Gaga And New Boyfriend Christian Carino Pack On The PDA During Date Night

 Carino is a super talent agent with an impressive client list that includes celebrities such as Justin Bieber, Simon Cowell, Christina Aguilera, Miley Cyrus, Jennifer Lopez, and Lady Gaga herself.
 Gaga is not the first celebrity he dated as he was known to have dated The Walking Dead star Lauren Cohan, according to Heavy.

 Lady Gaga called off her engagement with Taylor Kinney in July last year.
-The popstar dated the Chicago Fire actor, 35, for five years.
+The pop star dated the Chicago Fire actor, 35, for five years.
 Four years into their relationship, Kinney proposed to Gaga on Valentine’s Day in 2015.
 When Gaga announced the split, she wrote on Instagram that she and Kinney remain “soulmates,” but had to take a break because of their hectic schedules.

 “Just like all couples we have ups and downs, and we have been taking a break.
 We are both ambitious artists, hoping to work through long-distance and complicated schedules to continue the simple love we have always shared.
 Please root us on.
 We’re just like everybody else and we really love each other.”

-Despite her newly-minted romance with Christian Carino, Lady Gaga will be keeping herself busy in major shows in the coming months.
-Gaga will replace Beyonce at 2017 Coachella following the pregnant singer’s show cancellation due to to health concerns.
+Despite her newly-minted romance with Christian Carino, Lady Gaga will be keeping herself busy with major shows in the coming months.
+Gaga will replace Beyonce at 2017 Coachella following the pregnant singer’s show cancellation due to health concerns.
 Gaga confirmed her Coachella appearance on Twitter earlier this month, writing, “Let’s party in the desert!”

 Gaga, who will headline the festival on April 15 and 22, is set to become the first woman to headline the festival since Bjork in 2007.

-Following her 2017 Coachella appearance, Lady Gaga will kick off her Joanne World Tour on August 1 at Rogers Arena in Vancouver, B.C. before performing at numerous venues across the U.S., which include The Forum in Inglewood, California, the Verizon Center in Washington and AmericaAirlines Arena in Miami.
+Following her 2017 Coachella appearance, Lady Gaga will kick off her Joanne World Tour on August 1 at Rogers Arena in Vancouver, B.C. before performing at numerous venues across the U.S., which include The Forum in Inglewood, California, the Verizon Center in Washington, and AmericaAirlines Arena in Miami.
 The tour will be concluded on December 14 in Salt Lake City.

 [Featured Image by Christopher Polk/Getty Images]